kevinpettersson/scheduling-application/docs/RAD/rad.md

 ### Epics and User Stories
-These are our main epics, which represent a bigger goal that we aim to achieve in this project.
+In this section we will present our epics, which represent a bigger goal that we aim to achieve in this project.
 Each epic is then broken down into multiple smaller user stories, which works like tasks that all must be completed before the epic is considered done.

+All the user stories could be found at our repository using this link: https://git.chalmers.se/palssons/dit213-group-12/-/issues . (_We have labelled the different user stories with a purple tag: "USER STORY", to make them easier to find_).

+Our Epics, _with its corresponding user stories_, could be found in our repository using this link: https://git.chalmers.se/palssons/dit213-group-12/-/milestones .

 Epic 1 - Minimal Viable Procuct:
 ![alt text](image-13.png)

-From this epic, these are the user stories that has been created:
+From the first epic, these are the user stories that has been created:

 User Story 1: _As a developer, I want to call the API and send a Calendar object in JSON format, and convert it to an ICal._